 HOW KC SCHOLARS STARTED THROUGH COMMUNITY ENGAGEMENT AND IS NOW A COMMUNITY ASSET

-From its beginning, KC Scholars has been planned and is now implemented as a community asset!
-It will create a strong college-going culture across our region and be among our most prized and transformative programs!
+From its beginning, KC Scholars was planned and is now implemented as a community asset!
+It is creating a strong college-going culture across our region and is among Kansas City's most prized and transformative programs!

 KC Scholars started as a community-engaged process.
 Over 70 members of the regional community helped to plan KC Scholars.
 They served on planning committees in 2016 and 2017 and their experiences and expertise shaped program design.